 What amounts to a good reason is quite limited; for example, if you had just bought the knife from a shop and you were taking it straight home, or you needed it for work and you were going to or from your place of work.

 Carrying a knife for self-defence is very unlikely to be a good reason, unless there was an immediate threat to you and you had no other option.
-It is not a good reason to say that you live in a dangerous area, and you normally carry it for protection.
+It is not a good reason when being stopped and searched to say that you live in a dangerous area, and you normally carry it for protection.

 Being in possession of a bladed article includes having it in your car, in a bag that you are carrying, or anywhere else that it is under your control.